bauwenst/TkTkT/README.md

     whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.

-There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design, but also sticks to BPE and KudoPiece.
+There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design than `tokenizers`, but also sticks to
+BPE and KudoPiece.

 ## Pronunciation
 The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
-It is mandatory that you do this, because I said so.
+It is mandatory that you do this.

-If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA), which gives you a peek into my demented taste in music.
+If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA)

-If you think all of this is cringe, too bad -- it is the only way not to fall into clinical depression after realising just how messy modern subword tokenisation is at the algorithmic *and* an implementational level.
+(yes, the demented state of modern-day tokeniser implementations will leave you with an equally demented taste in music).